Iluvitari/AZ104-Notes/AZ-104 Overview.md

 SaaS > use [[Azure AD]] as identify provider Azure/Microsoft 365 > use [[Azure AD]] as identify provider

--

-Regular AD:
+On-premise AD:
+Authentication:

-- Speaks kerberos
+- kerberos
 - NTLM
+Programatic:
 - LDAP

-Doesnt work well for internet
+On Prem doesn't work well for internet

+No DC for Azure AD
 ## AAD Connect and customisation:

 -- AAD connect/AAD connect cloud sync: AD source of truth but replicated to AAD.